0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 When ADR is enabled, row versions can be stored in persistent version store (PVS) in one of the following ways, depending on the size of the row prior to modification:

-- If the size is small, the entire old row version is stored as part of the modified row.
+- If the size is small, the entire old row version is stored as a part of the modified row.
-- If the size is intermediate, the difference between the old row version and the modified row is stored as part of the modified row.
+- If the size is intermediate, the difference between the old row version and the modified row is stored as a part of the modified row.
 The difference is constructed in a way that lets the database engine reconstruct the entire old row version if needed.
 - If the size is large, the entire old row version is stored in a separate internal table.

 The first two methods are called **in-row** version storage.
 The last method is called **off-row** version storage.
-When in-row and off-row row versions are no longer needed, they are removed to free up the space on pages.
+When in-row versions are no longer needed, they are removed to free up space on pages.
+Similarly, pages in the internal table containing no longer needed off-row versions are removed by the version cleaner.

 Storing row versions as part of the row optimizes data retrieval by transactions that need to read row versions.
 If a version is stored in-row, a separate read of an off-row PVS page is not required.

 The [sys.dm_db_index_physical_stats](./system-dynamic-management-views/sys-dm-db-index-physical-stats-transact-sql.md) DMV provides the number and type of versions stored in-row and off-row for a partition of an index.
-The total size of version data stored in-row on index pages is reported in the `total_inrow_version_payload_size_in_bytes` column.
+The total size of version data stored in-row is reported in the `total_inrow_version_payload_size_in_bytes` column.

 The size of the off-row version storage is reported in the `persistent_version_store_size_kb` column in the [sys.dm_tran_persistent_version_store_stats](./system-dynamic-management-views/sys-dm-tran-persistent-version-store-stats.md) DMV.